drankinatty/ternary_st/README.md

 With a binary search tree each node contains a *left* and *right* node-pointer so a binary choice controls traversal.
 Either a *greater than* or *less than* choice.
 As the result of a comparison between the node-data and a reference either the left or right node-pointer is used to further descend.

 A ternary search tree adds a third (or middle) node.
 While you can still use the `left-middle-right` notation, ternary trees use a `low-equal-high` pointer verbiage.
-With each node holding a *key ID*, the node pointers for the this code uses a `lokid`, `eqkid`, and `hikid` pointer naming convention.
+With each node holding a *key ID*, the node pointers for this code uses a `lokid`, `eqkid`, and `hikid` pointer naming convention.
 If the difference between a refernence and the node key is negative (lower than), the `lokid` node is traversed, if they are equal, the `eqkid` node is followed or `hikid` is followed.
+The addition of the `equal` pointer and storage of character data as the `node->key` makes the ternary search tree optimal for string and prefix searching.

 *Tree-node Used In This Code*